Skip to main content

 They wanted to hold onto their shares in case COVID-19 was a non-event (if only!), but they placed a stop-loss order for $80, believing that a share price drop of that size would indicate massive damage to the industry.
 They sold their shares for less than they paid for them, but didn't risk holding onto shares that continue to decrease in value in the short term - with no guarantee of it increasing again.

-Stop-loss orders also can help you limit your losses when you invest in inverse ETFs.
-These ETFs are designed to be "traded" and are speculative, so before you consider investing in them, do your research and understand the risks!
+Inverse ETFs are designed to be "traded" and are speculative, so before you consider investing in them, do your research and understand the risks!
+Stop-loss orders can help you limit your losses when you invest in inverse ETFs.

-Given many of us are asleep when the US markets are open (apart from a couple of committed traders - we see you!), stop-loss orders can offer an insurance policy for Inverse ETFs.
-If you make a stop-loss order, it’ll kick into action if share prices don’t drop as you expected them to, and the Inverse ETF you invested starts dropping in value.
+If you make a stop-loss order, it’ll kick into action if share prices don’t drop as you expected them to, and the inverse ETF you invested starts dropping in value.
 You may still lose money, but not as much as you could have otherwise.

-Note: With Hatch, you're only allowed to have one pending sell order for each share you own (i.e if you own 1 Apple share, you can only have one pending order to sell that 1 Apple share).
+🚨 Important: You can only have one pending sell order for each share you own (i.e. if you own 1 Apple share, you can only have one pending order to sell that 1 Apple share).

 Did this answer your question?